Mercury-6 synthesizer: Features, Pricing & Is It Worth It? (2026)

 Q: What are the system requirements?
 A: Check the official product page for current macOS/Windows compatibility and minimum specs, as these are updated with new versions.

-$29 for a full polyphonic vintage synth emulation from a trusted developer is the kind of deal worth bookmarking — or just buying outright.
-Don’t wait on it.
+$29 for a full polyphonic vintage synth emulation from a trusted developer is the kind of deal worth bookmarking.

 Pick up the Cherry Audio Mercury-6 at Plugin Boutique for $29 →